 Introduction to Principles of Agile Project Management

 In this era, where the business environment changes within a blink of an eye, mid-project changes have become a common sight.
 Such changes can cause a downfall for on-time and under-budget project delivery.
 To avoid such a scenario, APM can come to your rescue and provide high flexibility for project managers as well.
-With the help of APM, the continuous inflow of feedback and the few updates can be solved in shorter phases in the development cycle at a time rather than update updating everything.
-Through APM, we can achieve the constant release of a steady and elevated level of quality incremental improvements
+With the help of APM, the continuous inflow of feedback and the few updates can be solved in shorter phases in the development cycle rather than updating everything.
+Thus, we can achieve the constant release of a steady and elevated level of quality incremental improvements through APM.

 One of the benefits of APM is its ability to respond to issues that arise throughout the course of the project.
 Making necessary amendments at the right time can save resources and time and ultimately help deliver projects on time and under budget.

 The 12 basic principles that assist in successfully running Agile Project Management throughout a project are as follows:

 Principle 1: Prioritize Customer Satisfaction through Continuous Delivery of Software